requires a tolerance for ambiguity.”

 Consider, if you will, a Universe with three dimensions and an ordering function, time, which places equivalent versions of these three-dimensional Universes in contiguous order according to increasing entropy as well as being a component of all energy.
 There might be four dimensions and the unidirectional fourth dimension, time, might order the other three precisely and consistently.
 Vectors and matrices accurately describe this Universe.

 We have failed to preserve scientific discipline.
 We defined “time” to make things easier rather than to make our science more rigorous.
-We have gotten carried away postulating a Creation billions of years in the past that violates the fundamental rules of our Universe today and is inconsistent with astronomical observations rather than admitting, “We do not know!”
+We have gotten carried away postulating a Creation billions of years in the past that violates the fundamental rules of our Universe today and is inconsistent with astronomical observations rather than admitting what seems to be to be an obvious fact: “We don’t know!”

 ©David N. Dodson, September, 2015, Phoenix, AZ